The Ugly Truth: If You Cheat On Someone, You Do Not Love That Person

-I've always valued my independence and ability to do whatever the f*ck I want, but I also enjoy having someone to cuddle and go to dinner with.
+I’ve always valued my independence and ability to do what I want, but I also enjoy having someone to cuddle and go to dinner with.

 During my bizarre and dreadfully muddled dating history, I’ve been the gluttonous harpy who must have her cake and eat it too.

 My ideal situation was having my boyfriend wait for me at home while I was off kissing strangers in sketchy dive bars.
 In an ideal word, my boyfriend would have understood my need to be free.
 But that doesn’t happen in reality.

 In reality, I lied.
 I was “in a relationship” only when my boyfriend was present.
 I was a bad girlfriend.
 I openly admit this.

 On top of all of this, I’m pretty transparent about my habits and the insatiability that stems from my deep-seated FOMO.
 But every guy who comes my way is positive that he will be the guy to change me.
 He will be the guy to make me give up my cheating ways.

 I had to wonder what was so wrong with me that I felt compelled to cheat on my boyfriends.
 I had to question why I never really felt guilty.

 I came to realize that everything had to do with the tepid feelings I had for the men I was dating.
 I didn’t care enough about my relationships to not risk ruining them.
 I didn’t respect my partners enough to treat them like they were my partners.